 If you have an opportunity to create automated and standardized rejection emails without losing personal touch, why not make use of it?
 You can use some of the pre-existing templates to save some time or you can create your own custom email templates for every occasion.

-All these actions don’t have to be overly time-consuming if you use the appropriate recruitment software to automate your hiring process and reduce the amount of repetitive tasks.
+All these actions don’t have to be overly time-consuming if you use the appropriate recruitment software to automate your hiring process and reduce the number of repetitive tasks.

 Communication is key to success